Fast differentiation of hyperbolic chaos: Fast response algorithm

-This section concerns the practical aspect of the algorithm.
+This section concerns the algorithm for computing the new fast response formula.
 First, to further reduce computational cost and round-off error, we show that the renormalization only needs to be done intermittently.
-We will also write major equations in matrix notations, which are more suitable for computer programming.
-Then we give a procedure list of the algorithm.
-Finally, we give several remarks on the implementation of the algorithm.
+We will also write major equations in matrix notation, which is more suitable for coding.
+Then we give a pseudocode of the algorithm.